quanphan2906/tell-lore/README.md

-# 🌿 StoryWeaver: AI-Powered Interactive Storytelling
+# 🌿 Tell Lore: AI-Powered Interactive Storytelling

 **Built at the [AI Work & Life Hackathon](https://x.com/Jhuang0804/status/1921365087492747323) in NYC, May 2025**